Remains Found Near Paul Quinn College ID'd As Missing Dallas Executive James Alan White

 He had been missing since the morning of Oct.
 22, 2020 after his family said he was last seen driving out of the parking lot of the LA Fitness on Haskell Avenue in the Uptown area of Dallas in a black 2020 Porsche Macan.

-White’s family released surveillance video on earlier this month from Oct.
+White’s family later released surveillance video from Oct.
 22 at around 6 a.m. at a RaceTrac at 2506 Inwood Road.

 The video appeared to show White wearing a red tank top and putting gas into his vehicle.